-- (a) Amounts represent our contributions to the Savings Plan on behalf of such executive. - (b) Amounts represent our contribution to the Swiss Pension Plan on behalf of Mr. Vanderhaegen and have been converted from Swiss Francs to U.S. dollars using the average of the monthly average exchange rates for 2021 (1.09443) - (c) For Messrs.
-Stubblefield, Szlosek and Brophy and Ms. Lewis, amounts represent imputed income based on the Company's expense for providing health benefits in 2021.
-For Mr. Vanderhaegen, amounts represent miscellaneous personal benefits, none of which individually exceeds \$25,000 in value, including, access to a company car and children and internet allowances and have been converted from Swiss Francs to U.S. dollars using the average of the monthly average exchange rates for 2021 (1.09443). - (7) Amounts shown in this column also include the aggregate amount of cash payments paid or credited to Mr. Stubblefield in 2020 and 2019 to prevent the dilution of his outstanding equity awards under the Avantor Funding, Inc. Equity Incentive Plan (the "Legacy Avantor Equity Plan") in connection with our June 2016 refinancing, our September 2016 refinancing and the related June CPEC repurchase and October 2016 dividend to our stockholders.
+- (a) Amounts represent our contributions to the Savings Plan on behalf of such executive. - (b) Amounts represent our contribution to the Swiss Pension Plan on behalf of Mr. Vanderhaegen and have been converted from Swiss Francs to U.S. dollars using the average of the monthly average exchange rates for 2022 (1.04809). - (c) For Messrs.
+Stubblefield, Szlosek and Brophy and Ms. Lewis, amounts represent the cost of providing an annual physical examination.
+For Mr. Vanderhaegen, amounts represent miscellaneous personal benefits, none of which individually exceeds \$25,000 in value, including, access to a company car and children and internet allowances and have been converted from Swiss Francs to U.S. dollars using the average of the monthly average exchange rates for 2022 (1.04809). - (6) Amounts shown in this column also include the aggregate amount of cash payments paid or credited to Mr. Stubblefield in 2020 to prevent the dilution of his outstanding equity awards under the Avantor Funding, Inc. Equity Incentive Plan (the "Legacy Avantor Equity Plan") in connection with our June 2016 refinancing, our September 2016 refinancing and the related June CPEC repurchase and October 2016 dividend to our stockholders.
 Such payments were not factored into the grant date fair value of the awards.
 The following table indicates such cash payments paid in the fiscal year indicated: